 3 Abraham, Elan, and Marcus (1993) find that bond CEFs exhibit premium trades whereas equity CEFs are usually trade at a discount.
-Anderson, Beard, Kim, and Stern (2016) also point out different short-run pricing behavior of stock and bond funds.
-CEF's initial public offerings (IPO) are usually at a premium and a study by Hanley, Lee, and Seguin (1996) explain this as brokers choice of marketing such funds to less informed traders.
+Furthermore, Anderson, Beard, Kim, and Stern (2016) identified distinct short-term pricing behaviors between stock funds and bond funds.
+Their research indicated that stock CEFs exhibit different price dynamics compared to bond CEFs, further emphasizing the differences in pricing behavior across different types of CEFs.
+Regarding the initial public offerings (IPOs) of CEFs, Hanley, Lee, and Seguin (1996) explored the phenomenon of CEFs being offered at a premium during the IPO stage.
+They suggested that brokers may intentionally choose to market these funds to less informed traders, potentially contributing to the premium pricing observed during the IPOs.